Inside SCOPE—our eyes on COP26

 Behind the UK’s industrial revolutions and energy is our physical geography.
 It has defined economic geography for decades.
 The UK has set its sights on a hydrogen economy—but the strategy doesn’t our geography and resources: Best places to produce hydrogen?
 Look at a topographic map.

 In theory, carbon footprint calculations are easy and are being used across major infrastructure schemes, but are we doing enough?
-Are we using carbon calculations enough to change behaviours and build infrastructure fit for the future?
+Are we using carbon calculations enough to change behaviors and build infrastructure fit for the future?
 Or.. are we just counting for counting’s sake?
 Changing our calculations to put carbon reduction first.

 Visit our dedicated Spotlight page for more.